 Chamath has explained some of his clever trades, such as his 1-day Gamestop position.

 I wonder if he was short CS as soon as he learned they were offering the sweetener?
-Or did he have too many relations with that bank.
-(He is one of their private clients).
-Or did he miss the trade entirely? (like I did)
+Or did he have too many relations with that bank as one of their private clients.

 What I learned from this